Types

 Causes

 Bacteremia often starts with an infection in one area, but it then spreads to the blood.
-Almost any type of infection can cause bacteremia.
-This includes:
+Almost any type of infection can cause bacteremia, including:

 Symptoms